Kaleidograph Brilliance!

 1) Kids Can Be Visually Overwhelmed

 If your child is naturally disorganized and/or a poor planner, the sight of a POSTER full of designs is completely overwhelming.
-My disorganized child struggled to know where to start, and jumped from one to another without much direction.

 Solution: